roelfie/dotfiles/README.md

 See [README-UDEMY](./README-UDEMY.md) for an example (nano).

+## HOW TO install a Visual Studio Code extension

+1. Install the extension in vscode
+2. Export the complete list of installed extensions:
+   * `cd ~/.dotfiles; ./vscode_extensions_dump.zsh`
+3. commit the change to the `.dotfiles` project

 ## macOS 'default' command

-The 'defaults' command allows users to read and write Mac OS X user defaults from the command line.
+The 'defaults' command allows users to read and write macOS user defaults from the command line.

 * [macos-defaults.com/](https://macos-defaults.com/)
 * Blog post on [cfprefsd](https://eclecticlight.co/2019/08/22/working-safely-and-effectively-with-preferences-in-mojave/)